 Funds for Community Development projects are leveraged with the City's funds and other Federal and State grants whenever possible, especially if a match is required.
-By utilizing the remaining NSP funding the City is building six affordable single family homes on City owned lots within the nine designated census tracts.
+By utilizing the remaining NSP funding the City was able to build six affordable single family homes on City owned lots within the nine designated census tracts.
 Also, our Economic Development activity funding was matched by an area bank allowing for additional Microenterprise businesses to receive assistance.
-Our repair and rehabilitation program is primarily funded with State Housing Initiatives Partnership program funding and was also supplemented with the City's Utility funds for water sewer connections and payoffs.
+Our repair and rehabilitation program is primarily funded with State Housing Initiatives Partnership program funding and was also supplemented with CDBG and the City's Utility funds for water sewer connections and payoffs.
 City general funds are used to support staffing needs.
-State funds and Federal funds for housing programs also included COVID-19 pandemic emergency rental assistance.